 The space is perfect for both 2-D and 3-D exhibits, often hosting a combination of multiple exhibits and/or mediums.

-Watermark’s Miikanan Gallery is a permanent space to exhibit and promote Indigenous art in the region.
+Watermark’s Miikanan Gallery (Many Paths) is a permanent space to exhibit and promote Indigenous art in the region.
 It exhibits a variety of traditional and contemporary artwork created by Native American artists, providing ongoing exhibitions, retail opportunities and educational events for the region.

 The name Miikanan, meaning ‘many paths’, reflects the physical location and historical importance of the region to Ojibwe people.
 Bemidji is located in the center of three reservations – Red Lake, Leech Lake and White Earth – making it the ideal location for a spot dedicated to Indigenous art activities.

 More development information here >>

 Miikanan programming is supported, in part, by these organizations:

 The BSU Harlow | Kleven Gallery is a space run by Bemidji State University to showcase their two art collections begun by alumna in the 1970s.

 The Margaret H. Harlow Ceramics Teaching Collection currently includes more than 400 pieces, with international work by professional ceramics artists from all eras, including a terra cotta piece produced in Turkey that dates to the first century A.D.

 The Lillie M. Kleven Print Collection includes more than 800 pieces, with pieces produced using a variety of techniques including woodblock, Lino cuts, serigraphs and lithographs, among others.
 It includes work by world-renowned printmakers, including Henri de Toulouse-Lautrec.

 BSU provides rotating exhibits featuring work exclusively from these two prominent collections in their Harlow | Kleven Gallery at Watermark Art Center.